SaadAAkash/web3-resources/README.md

 - NFTs are unique cryptographic tokens that exist on a blockchain and cannot be replicated
 - NFTs can be used to represent real-world items like artwork, real-estate, tangible items like collectibles
 - "Tokenizing" these real-world tangible assets allows them to be bought, sold, and traded more efficiently while reducing the probability of fraud
+- Some have speculated that NFT can be viewed as a tradable API key with limited supply that gives you access to multiple services run by different companies

 </details>